HetuAlexandre/project-m2-nyan-cat/README.md

 # Object Oriented Programming Game Project

+## Introduction

+This is my first JavaScript project for the Concordia Full Stack web development bootcamp.
+In the project only JavaScript was use.

 <p align="center"><img src="./images/gameScreenshot.png"></p>

 https://alexandrehetu-project-game.netlify.app

 # Story

 The game is inspire by a scene of Star Wars -The Empire Strike Back, where Han Solo try to escape the Empire with is Millennium Falcon threw asteroids.

-# Change made
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-## Design
+## Design and features

-1.The website title
+- The website title
-2.The Width of the game
+- The Width of the game
-3.The player avatar (millenium falcon)
+- The player avatar (Millennium Falcon)
-4.The enemies avatar (asteroids)
+- The enemies avatar (asteroids)
+- The Rebel logo as bonus
-5.The Background of the game (animated star gif)
+- The Background of the game (animated star gif)

 ## Game

-1.Collision work
+- Collision work
-2.Start button with delay
+- Start button with delay
-3.Reposition the player to the middle of the game 4.Number of enemies
+- Reposition the player to the middle of the game
+- Number of enemies
-5.Adding Bonus rebel logo + adding score when touching the player 6.Stoping the game when touching asteroid
+- Adding Bonus rebel logo + adding score when touching the player
+- Stopping the game when touching asteroid
-7.When touching asteroid message apear
+- When touching asteroid message appear
-8.When touching asteroid reset button apear and reset score 9.Score going up as time advance
+- When touching asteroid reset button appear and reset score
+- Score going up as time advance

 <!-- # Introduction